Good Newwz: Reception

 Taran Adarsh gave the film 4 out of 5 stars and said, "Excellent.
 This one's a sure-fire hit.
 Smart writing.
 Fantastic humour.
 Heartfelt emotions...
 Superb performances [Akshay, Kareena, Diljit, Kiara].
 2019 will conclude with a big winner, with [Good Newwz]."
 Rajeev Masand of News 18 gave the film 3 out of 5 stars and said, "If Good Newwz doesn't go off the rails when the tone shifts, it's because the actors stay sincere and committed as the narrative evolves.
 The heart of the film is its cast anyway."

 Box office

 Good Newwz earned ₹17.56 crore at the domestic box office on its opening day.
 On the second day, the film earned ₹21.78 crore.
 On the third day, the film earned ₹25.65 crore, for a total opening weekend earning of ₹65.99 crore.

 As of 21 February 2020, with a gross of ₹244.21 crore in India and ₹74.36 crore overseas, the film has a worldwide gross collection of ₹318.57 crore and is the sixth highest grossing Bollywood film of 2019.

 Home media

 The film was made available to stream on OTT platform Amazon Prime on 22 February 2020.

+Sequel

+A spiritual sequel, Bad Newz, was theatrically released on 19 July 2024.
+It stars Vicky Kaushal, Triptii Dimri, and Ammy Virk and deals with heteropaternal superfecundation.